-The real estate, mortgage brokerage, property management, and real estate appraisal industries in Alberta are self-regulated.
+The real estate, mortgage brokerage, property management, and condominium management industries in Alberta are self-regulated.

 The Real Estate Council of Alberta (RECA) is the mechanism through which self-regulation occurs.
 It is the standards-setting body, and is responsible for governing and regulating the industry, and enforcing the standards.
 It takes the responsibility of self-regulation seriously, and considers it a privilege.
 RECA’s regulation of the industry is fair, open, and transparent, and ensures its consumer protection mandate is front and centre.

-Council approved a formal Statement on Self-Regulation in 2012.
-This statement serves as the philosophical cornerstone for much of Council’s work.
+Council, as it existed prior to December 1, 2020, approved a formal Statement on Self-Regulation in 2012.
+This statement has served as the philosophical cornerstone for much of RECA’s work.

-RECA’s 2016-2020 Strategic Plan reaffirms RECA’s focus on self-regulation with a commitment to the priorities that will help ensure licensed industry professionals embrace, and demonstrate an appreciation for self-regulation.
+RECA’s 2016-2020 Strategic Plan reaffirmed RECA’s focus on self-regulation with a commitment to the priorities that helped ensure licensees embrace, and demonstrate an appreciation for self-regulation.

-Council is composed of 12 Council members, representing residential and commercial real estate, property management, mortgage brokers, real estate appraisers, and the public.
-The Council is responsible for administering the Real Estate Act on behalf of the Government of Alberta.
+The Board and the Industry Councils are responsible for administering the Real Estate Act on behalf of the Government of Alberta.

-Real estate professionals and brokerages must ensure they have a professional mindset when delivering services to the public.
+Licensees must ensure they have a professional mindset when delivering services to the public.
 They have the primary responsibility for effective self-regulation.
 Their standards of conduct and business practices collectively will determine the value and integrity of the industry.
 They are ultimately accountable for their conduct to clients, colleagues and the governing body.
-Industry professionals are responsible for knowing and abiding by the standards of practice, and for providing competent services to the public.
+Licensees are responsible for knowing and abiding by the standards of practice, and for providing competent services to the public.
 They are expected to read communications from RECA and keep up to date on changes to the Real Estate Act, Rules and standards of practice published by RECA.